pull-vert/reactivity/core/reactivity-jdk8/README.md

 ### With gradle

-To use this library, you must add the repository like this :
+To use this library, you must add the specific repository :

 ```groovy
 repositories {